ThomasBlalock/FINs_Airlift_Challenge/README.md

 4. [Methodology](#methodology)

 ## Introduction
-I introduce Flexible Input Networks (FINs), a new class of neural architectures designed to process a set of dynamically sized inputs (set of sets) without pre-decoder aggregations, recurrence, or autoregression.
+We introduce Flexible Input Networks (FINs), a new class of neural architectures designed to process a set of dynamically sized inputs (set of sets) without pre-decoder aggregations, recurrence, or autoregression.
 Problems where the input or output is a set of sets, such as certain Pickup and Delivery Problems (PDPs) or multi-agent reinforcement learning problems (MARLs), cannot be trivially addressed with current mechanisms.
 Rather, current approaches require iterative processing, which coordinates actions in a solution space suboptimally.
 This paper addresses this problem by formulating a class of neural architectures that can reason about the global context while maintaining a separate embedding for each object of each input set.
 This paper applies FINs to the Airlift Challenge, which is an instance of the Pickup and Delivery Problem (PDP).
 Using FINs, this paper designs the first multi-agent reinforcement learning (MARL) system to process a set of sets (a graph, a set of airplanes, and a set of cargo orders) into a set of actions for each agent without any pre-decoder aggregation, recurrence, or autoregression.
 Two FIN variants are presented: Self-Projection (SP) and Mixing Attention (MA), each offering unique advantages.

 ## The Airlift Challenge
 ![Environment Rendering](images/env.png)<br>